 To perform a search:

-A new endpoint list appears, displaying the endpoints that meet the search criteria.
-A filter icon (a funnel) indicates that a search has been performed and displays the search criteria.
+A new endpoint list appears, displaying only those endpoints that meet the search criteria.
+A filter icon (looks like a funnel) indicates that a search has been performed and displays the search criteria.